You have an online business, and now you’re ready to build an email list.

-That’s what I’m doing when I contribute my own content to this group board I am part of:
+That’s what I’m doing when I contribute my own content to this group board I am a part of:

-Protip: Use Pingroupie.com to find relevant group boards.
+Pro Tip: Use Pingroupie.com to find relevant group boards.

 See how the call to action in the group Pinterest board above is to follow the owner of the board and email her to join?

-As more people catch on to the power of group boards, and request to contribute to the board, Michelle’s (the owner) following will grow.
+As more people catch on to the power of group boards and request to contribute to the board, Michelle’s (the owner) following will grow.
 You can grow your email list too by creating a group board, and instead of asking potential contributors to follow you, make it a prerequisite for the contributors to subscribe to your email list.

 Be careful with this one, because Reddit can be a sink or swim environment.

-But, if your opt-in offer is extremely high value (as it should be) and your call to action is compelling and contributory, sometimes you can get away with this.
+But if your opt-in offer is extremely high in value (as it should be) and your call to action is compelling and contributory, sometimes you can get away with this.

 For example, after writing the benefits of your website, you want to ask for permission to share the link to your website.

-Reddit is a great source of high converting traffic, just take a look at the conversion rates and email subscribers from ONE comment that made it to the top.
+Reddit is a great source of high converting traffic.
+Just look at the conversion rates and email subscribers from ONE comment that made it to the top.

-When Reddit works, it really works and can send thousands of engaged members of your target audience to through your link.
+When Reddit works, it really works and can send thousands of engaged members of your target audience to your link.

 Here’s the thing.
 Quora ranks.

-Just one of his answers was viewed 21,000 times in three months!
+Just one of his answers was viewed 54,000 times in three months!

 2% of that traffic visits his blog.
-And you better believe that answer had links to a blog post with a content upgrade in it.
+And you better believe that the answer had links to a blog post with a content upgrade in it.

-Think of Quora as a free, highly-tailored advertising medium.
+Think of Quora as a free, highly tailored advertising medium.
 You’re essentially leading people to areas on your site that build your email list.